lancedb/lancedb/docs/src/fts.md

 # Full-text search

 LanceDB provides support for full-text search via [Tantivy](https://github.com/quickwit-oss/tantivy) (currently Python only), allowing you to incorporate keyword-based search (based on BM25) in your retrieval solutions.
-Our goal is to push the FTS integration down to the Rust level in the future, so that it's available for JavaScript users as well.
+Our goal is to push the FTS integration down to the Rust level in the future, so that it's available for Rust and JavaScript users as well.
+Follow along at [this Github issue](https://github.com/lancedb/lance/issues/1195)

 A hybrid search solution combining vector and full-text search is also on the way.